fzh394/minitask102/README.md

 This project compares the financial performance of Coca-Cola and PepsiCo from 2020 to 2025.

 The main objective is to evaluate which company performs better in terms of profitability and financial stability.
 The target users are business students and beginner investors who want to understand how accounting data and financial ratios can be used to compare company performance.

 ## 2. Data

-The dataset used in this project was retrieved from WRDS through the `comp.funda` table.
+The dataset used in this project was retrieved from WRDS through the `comp.funda` table, with additional industry classification information linked from `comp.company`.

 The analysis focuses on two companies:

-* Coca-Cola (`KO`)
+- Coca-Cola (`KO`)
-* PepsiCo (`PEP`)
+- PepsiCo (`PEP`)

 The sample period covers fiscal years 2020 to 2025.

 The main variables used are:

-* `fyear`: fiscal year
+- `fyear`: fiscal year
-* `sale`: revenue
+- `sale`: revenue
-* `ni`: net income
+- `ni`: net income
-* `at`: total assets
+- `at`: total assets
-* `lt`: total liabilities
+- `lt`: total liabilities
-* `act`: current assets
+- `act`: current assets
-* `lct`: current liabilities
+- `lct`: current liabilities

-These variables are used to calculate net profit margin, current ratio, and debt ratio.
+These variables are used to calculate net profit margin, current ratio, debt ratio, and return on assets (ROA).

+An industry benchmark is also constructed using firms in the same broad two-digit SIC industry group.

-**Data access date:** 14 April 2026
+**Data access date:** 22 April 2026

 ## 3. Methods